pzel/testdouble-test-wiki/Tests'-Influence-on-Design.md

 >
 > **—Everyone**

 Coupling is not a four-letter-word.
 Any time you invoke a piece of code, you're coupling it to the caller—from that point forward, the called method can't change without considering the impact on the caller.
 All use is coupling.
 All reuse is additional coupling.
 A system with minimal coupling is a system without any abstraction or invocation.
-Deciding whether and how to couple two pieces of code is a fine art in software development, and it's the source of much debate.
+Deciding whether and how to couple two pieces of code is a fine art in software development, and as such, it's a point of never-ending tension as systems are designed and redesigned.

 Simply by using the [[subject]] code under test, a test becomes coupled to that subject's public API and its behavior, if not the implementation itself.
 If a test uses a subject in a variety of contexts (e.g. testing error states or unconventional inputs), then there may be logical coupling between the test and the source that serve absolutely no benefit to the production system at all.
 (In fact, most tests I see against unexpected inputs produce added complexity in production code but are actually _unreachable_ in the production system, because any number of methods higher in the call stack will have already normalized the same inputs.)